Short holiday in Vienna with a toddler

 Penthouse Suite

 The staff throughout the hotel were always very friendly and helpful.
-Especially at breakfast, a lot of effort was made to look after our little blonde boy.
-Even in the busiest and most stressful conditions, there was always time for a smile or a little fun.
-When we visited the lounge in the afternoon, no one was bothered by the little man playing with his toys and happy to hand things out.
-We got a pot of soy milk for him for dinner and breakfast.
-I was even allowed to go behind the scenes into the lounge kitchen to refill some soy milk.
-When it comes to the well-being of children, they put a lot of effort here.
+They went out of their way to look after our little blond boy, especially at breakfast.
+Even during the busiest times and most stressful periods, the staff always had time for a smile or a bit of fun.
+When we visited the lounge in the afternoon, no one minded that our little guy played with his toys and sometimes scattered them everywhere.
+We were given a pitcher of soy milk for him at dinner, as well as at breakfast.
+I was even allowed to go "behind the scenes" in the lounge kitchen to refill the soy milk.
+They really go out of their way to make sure children are well cared for.

-A city trip with a child is a great thing with the right buggy.
-The wheels shouldn't be too rickety, the sun canopy should be big enough for the midday heat and storage space for a little shopping shouldn't be missing either.
-We have therefore opted for the Qbit von good baby* decided.
-Can be folded up with one hand and unfolded again just as quickly.
-Solid rubber wheels that can handle even the most difficult cobblestones and a sun canopy that protects the whole child.
-With a good buggy, everything is possible with children in Vienna.
-Since the Qbit is very light, the stairs to the subway were no problem.
+A city trip with a child is fantastic with the right buggy.
+The wheels shouldn't be too flimsy, the sunshade should be large enough for the midday heat, and there should be enough storage space for a bit of shopping.
+That's why we opted for the Qbit from good baby* Decided.
+Folds with one hand and unfolds just as quickly.
+Solid rubber wheels that can handle even the roughest cobblestones and a sun canopy that protects the whole child.
+With a good buggy, everything in Vienna is doable with a child.
+Since the Qbit is very light, even the stairs to the subway were no problem.
 Because the elevator wasn't always close enough to catch the next train.

 St. Stephen's Cathedral was within walking distance of our hotel.
-No problem with the buggy, we managed small thresholds quite easily.
-We then strolled through the city center and hardly encountered any obstacles.
-No matter whether it was cobblestones or high curbs, we could get through or over them everywhere.
+It was no problem with the buggy; we easily navigated the small thresholds.
+Afterwards, we strolled through the city center and encountered hardly any obstacles.
+Whether cobblestones or high curbs, we got through or over everything.
 It only got crowded at the Naschmarkt.
-Although our buggy is quite narrow and compact, there was clearly not enough space for parents and children due to the crowds.
-But no problem, a path has been made here too.
-For a short visit with delicious treats, this destination is also highly recommended with children.
-Thanks to the adjustable reclining position on the buggy, our son was able to take his afternoon nap while mom and dad looked at Schönbrunn Palace.
+Although our buggy is quite narrow and compact, there definitely wasn't enough room for parents and a child due to the crowds.
+But no problem, we found a way.
+For a quick visit with delicious treats, this destination is absolutely recommended, even with a child.
+Thanks to the adjustable reclining position on the buggy, our son was able to take his afternoon nap while Mom and Dad visited Schönbrunn Palace.

-We saw a lot of families with children in Vienna and had just as many helping hands when someone needed to quickly get on the tram, which on this trip wasn't a low-floor tram.
-I would like to see more public toilets with changing stations in the parks and castles.
-But we found a really great restaurant that, due to the lack of a diaper room, simply offered us the employees' changing room so that we could have peace and quiet for the little one while changing his diaper.
-Super nice and helpful, especially because we had to change two full diapers in just 1 1/2 hours that we spent there for lunch.
-If it pushes, then it pushes.
+We saw many families with children in Vienna and had just as many helping hands whenever someone needed to lend a hand to get on the tram, which, on this particular trip, wasn't a low-floor tram.
+I wish there were more public restrooms with changing stations in the parks and palaces.
+However, we did find a wonderful restaurant that, lacking a changing room, simply offered us the staff changing room so we could have some peace and quiet while changing our little one.
+They were incredibly kind and helpful, especially since we had to change two full diapers in just an hour and a half that we spent there for lunch.
+When it really needs to go, it really needs to go.

 Flight with Austrian Airlines from Vienna to Berlin-Tegel